f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab09.rst

 virtualenv’s python is not ``/usr/bin/python``.

 This is why you **must** set the ``ansible_python_interpreter`` for any hosts, or groups of hosts, where the python interpreter differs.
-We did this in our solution when we changed the ``inventory/group_vars/all.yaml`` file.
+We did this in our solution for a single host when we changed the ``inventory/hosts`` file.
+We could have also created a file at ``inventory/group_vars/all.yaml`` and those facts would apply to **all** hosts in your playbook.